366 Days

 4

-Brenner Pass, Italy · October 4, 1940 On this date in 1940, at a border crossing between Germany and Italy, Benito Mussolini and Adolf Hitler met for the seventh time.
-(The two would meet seventeen times.)
-The Brenner Pass meeting of the two dictators followed on the heels of their June 18, 1940, meeting in Munich, […]
+Brenner Pass, Italy • October 4, 1940 On this date in 1940, at a border crossing between Germany and Italy, Benito Mussolini and Adolf Hitler met for the 7th time.
+(The duo would meet 17 times.)
+The Brenner Pass meeting of the 2 Axis Pact dictators followed on the heels of their June 18, 1940, meeting in Munich, which […]

 5